Equilibrium fluctuations for the disordered harmonic chain perturbed by an energy conserving noise

 We now focus on the semi-norm $\vertiii{ \cdot }_1$ that was introduced in the previous section, see \eqref{eq:norm1}.
-We can easily define from $\vertiii{ \cdot }_1$ a semi-inner product on $\cC_0$ through polarization, which is denoted by $\ll \cdot, \cdot \gg_1$.
+We can easily define from $\vertiii{ \cdot }_1$ a semi inner product on $\cC_0$ through polarization, which is denoted by $\ll \cdot, \cdot \gg_1$.
 Let $\mathcal{N}$ be the kernel of the semi-norm $\vertiii{ \cdot }_1$ on $\cC_0$.
-Then, the completion of $\Q_0\vert_{\mathcal{N}}$ denoted by $\mathcal{H}_1$ is a Hilbert space.
-Let us explain how the Varadhan's non-gradient approach is modified.
-Usually, the Hilbert space on which orthogonal projections are performed is the completion of $\cC_0\vert_{\mathcal{N}}$, in other words it involves all local functions.
+Then, the completion of $\Q_0\ccl{/\mathcal{N}}$ \ccl{(the quotient of $\Q_0$ by $\mathcal{N}$),} denoted by $\mathcal{H}_1$ is a Hilbert space.
+Let us explain how Varadhan's non-gradient approach is modified.
+Usually, the Hilbert space on which orthogonal projections are performed is the completion of $\cC_0\ccl{/\mathcal{N}}$, in other words it involves all local functions.
 Then, the standard procedure aims at proving that each element of that Hilbert space can be approximated by a sequence of functions in the range of the generator plus an additional term which is proportional to the current.
-The crucial steps for obtaining this decomposition consist in: first, controlling the antisymmetric part of the generator by the symmetric one for every cylinder function, and second, proving a strong result on germs of closed forms (see Appendix \ref{app:closed}).
-These two key points are not satisfied in our model, but they can be proved when restricted to quadratic functions.
-It turns out that these weak versions are sufficient, since we are looking for a fluctuation-dissipation approximation that involves quadratic functions only.
+Since for our model, all functions of interest are in $\cQ$, and since the decomposition of germs of closed form is explicit in the set $\cQ$ (recall \eqref{eq:id11} and \eqref{eq:id22}), the crucial step to obtain this decomposition is to control the antisymmetric part of the generator by the symmetric one for quadratic functions.